term7/RaspberryPi-USB-Privacy-Gadget/README.md

 Who’s to say something like the ContentFilterExclusionList won’t quietly return in a future update?
 We believe Apple cannot be trusted with our data.
 That’s why we built the Raspberry Pi Ethernet Gadget—a portable external network filtering device designed to make data harvesting as difficult as possible.

-As Jeffrey Paul rightly points out: Your computer is not yours.
+As Jeffrey Paul rightly points out: Your computer is not yours.<br>
 But it should be!

 * * *